saleor/saleor-docs/docs/dashboard-configuration.md

 1. In the Search Countries section at the top, you can specific countries by name and assign them to the shipping zone
 2. Scroll through the Countries A to Z section and assign countries using the checkboxes
 3. The Quick Pick section is an option that allows you to assign all countries to a shipping zone that are not already assigned to any existing zone.
-This is a useful option for defining a final ‘Rest Of The World’ shipping zone to guarantee global coverage.
+This is a useful option for defining a final ‘Rest Of The World’ shipping zone to guarantee global coverage

 Click [[Assign]] to confirm your selection.